AllyT-MS/south-coast-summit-sci/README.md

 ## Challenge 4 - Information Protection and Governance + Insider Risk Management

 **Scenario goal:** So far, your team has been able to address some of the security and compliance concerns and implemented improvements to increase Contoso's protective posture.
 The CIO is concerned about customer data not being properly handled and being exfiltrated from the organization, both intentionally and unintentionally.
 This data is composed of PII, bank account information, and credit card information.The CISO has directed your team to institute policies to help with the labeling of content.
 Any content created in Office 365 needs to be labeled as “General” and, if any label is downgraded, a business justification must be provided.
 If any content contains customer data, it must be automatically labeled as “Highly Confidential” and needs to be visibly marked as such.
-The legal team, and only the legal team, needs the same automatic labeling for customer content available to them.
+The safety team, and only the safety team, needs the same automatic labeling for customer content available to them.
 They also need the ability to manually mark content as Attorney Client Privilege.
 Additionally, if the content contains the keyword ACP, it will automatically be labeled Attorney Client Privilege.

 ### Part 1 - Protection and Governance
 - Your team must implement measures designed to protect the company’s data and mark it in accordance with company policy.
 - The company has a documented data classification scheme of Public, General, Confidential, and Highly Confidential.
 Customer data is considered Highly Confidential and should be treated as such.
-In addition to the above classification scheme, members of Contoso Legal group have the additional requirements for protecting data that is attorney client privileged and only members of Legal should have access to it.
+In addition to the above classification scheme, members of Safety group have the additional requirements for protecting data that is attorney client privileged and only members of Safety should have access to it.
 - General -  Any content created in Office 365 needs to be labeled as “General”
 - Confidential - if any label is downgraded, a business justification must be provided.
 - Highly Confidential